Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 • Unit deemed beyond economical repair

 When a replacement is approved, most providers will either supply a comparable unit of similar features and function, or offer a cash-in-lieu payout.
-Be aware that this cash payout is subject to your plan's coverage cap — not the full retail price of a new dishwasher.
+Be aware that this cash payout is subject to your plan's coverage cap, not the full retail price of a new dishwasher.
+In 2026, a typical dishwasher repair runs about $175 to $325, while a full replacement (unit plus professional installation) typically falls between $650 and $1,250 for a mid-range model.
+That means most mid-tier caps will comfortably cover a standard replacement.

-American Home Shield (ShieldPlatinum) Up to $4,000 Highest-tier appliance protection
+American Home Shield (ShieldPlatinum) Up to $4,000 per appliance Highest-tier appliance protection

 High-End Brands Don't Get Full Replacement Value

 If you own a premium dishwasher brand like Miele, Bosch 800 Series, or Thermador, don't expect a home warranty to cover the full cost of a like-for-like replacement.
-Most providers cap payouts well below the $1,500–$3,000+ retail price of luxury models.
-You may be responsible for the difference out of pocket.
+Consumer Reports notes that some premium dishwashers retail for over $2,000, while most provider caps top out at $2,000 to $4,000.
+You may be responsible for the difference out of pocket, even on top-tier plans.

 Smart Savings Made Simple!